My Life (Ronnie Milsap album)

-My Life was the twenty-fourth studio album of Country music artist Ronnie Milsap.
-It was released in 2006, marking his return to RCA Nashville, after a departure in 1991 following Back to the Grindstone.
+My Life was the twenty-third studio album of Country music artist Ronnie Milsap.
+It was released in 2006, marking his return to RCA Records, after a departure in 1991 following Back to the Grindstone.
 Two singles were released from the album including "Local Girls" and "You Don't Know My Love", the latter did not chart but the former reached No. 54 on country charts, Milsap's first activity on the chart since the release of "Time, Love and Money" from his 2000 compilation album 40 #1 Hits.

 The track "If It's Gonna Rain" was previously recorded by country music artist George Strait on his 2000 self-named album.

 Content

 My Life starts off with the track, "You Don't Know My Love", which Milsap released as his second single from the album.
 Described by about.com as "a little funky," the song is "upbeat" while describing "stable love."
 The third track "My Life", shares its name with the album, and is reflective, finding the performer "reminiscing about his life."
 Allmusic remarked that the song had "nostalgic undertones" and was perfect for an individual in their sixties.
 Milsap was 61 upon the album's release.
 The fourth track, "If It's Gonna Rain", was written by songwriter Dean Dillon among others.
 Dillon is best known for his collaborations with George Strait, who had recorded the song six years prior to Milsap.
 "Rain" is a ballad that centers around lost love, repeating the chorus, "If It's Gonna Rain, Let it pour'" throughout the song.
 The next track, "Time Keeps Slipping Away" is described as "catchy" by about.com.
 The song discusses the fast-paced life of 21st century America.